Javascript is not enabled.

 5. Secretary

 This traditional office job has gained new energy in recent years by adding the option to work from home.
-The typical duties of light administrative and clerical tasks are still the same but the added flexibility can give the job fresh appeal.
+Typical duties, such as scheduling, organizing documents and correspondence, are still the same.
+But options for remote or hybrid work can provide flexibility and give the job fresh appeal.

 6. Human resources manager